apurbzz-1994/notion_habit_tracker_cli/README.md

 5. In the `.env` file, `NOTION_SECRET` is your Internal Integration Secret.
 To generate this, create an Internal Integration from here: [Your Notion Interations Dashboard](https://www.notion.so/profile/integrations).
 More information about how to set this up can be found here - [Install via internal integration token](https://www.notion.com/help/add-and-manage-connections-with-the-api#install-from-a-developer)

-6. In the `.env` file, `PAGE_ID` is the identifier for a blank page where you'd like to set up your Health Tracker dashboard.
+6. In the `.env` file, `PAGE_ID` is the identifier for a blank page where you'd like to set up your Habit Tracker dashboard.
 To do this, create a new page and make sure your Integration created in step 5 is connected (more on this here: [Add connection to pages](https://www.notion.com/help/add-and-manage-connections-with-the-api#add-connections-to-pages)).
 The page identifier is the 32 character code that can be found at the end of a Notion page URL

 7. The `NOTION_SECRET` and `PAGE_ID` is the bare minimum to use the CLI.
 You can now use the following command to dynamically create the dashboard setup for habit tracking, which involves creating two databases: